huangpufan/spec-kit-design-execute/templates/commands/execute.md

 4.  **Pre-execution Validation**:
     - Verify `DESIGN_FILE` exists.
     - Read the design document completely.
-    - **Crucially, check for `**Status**: APPROVED`**.
-If it's not present, inform the user that the design is not approved and ask if they wish to proceed anyway.
-Only continue if they confirm.

 5.  **Implementation Execution**:
     - Follow the implementation plan from the design document step by step.